NYC like a boss

 On a budget or not, I suggest you check out StubHub.com and Goldstar.com for event tickets.
 Then hit up some discount deal sites including Groupon, Yipit, and TravelZoo.
 You can probably save some serious cash and see a show or game.

 If you’re in NYC on a Friday and are ready to go, hit one of a dozen museums between 3pm-8pm for FREE!
 Click here for a great list.
+Also check out Upparent for some of the many places in NYC where kids eat free.

 AGENDA: DAY 1